 Plan & Fund

 When we make our communities more bicycle friendly, we make them better places to live.
 People on bikes tend to be an indicator of livable and economically healthy communities.
 Places where you see lots of people on bikes tend to be great places to live, work, visit and do business.
 Even though bicycling is such a simple, low-cost solution to so many modern problems, finding the political will and funds to construct a new trail, paint a bike lane or just put up a sign can be a real challenge.
 Given those challenges, we often get asked, “How can I get a bike lane (or trail) on my street (or in my community)?”

 Before we get into the hows or action plans, let’s make sure we are all using the same terms:

-- Bike Route: A bike route is merely a street that has been designated with a green sign as having conditions good for cycling.
+- Bike Route: A bike route is merely a street that has been designated with signage or pavement markings as having conditions good for cycling.
 It may have low speeds and low traffic volumes, paved shoulders or travel lanes wide enough for a bike and car to travel safely side by side.

 - Bike Lane: A bike lane is a street with painted white lines and symbols denoting a bicycle-only travel lane installed next to parked cars or next to the curb where there is no on-street parking.
 Bike lanes are typically 4ft-6ft wide, motor vehicle travel lanes are 10ft-12ft wide, and parking lanes are 7ft-9ft wide.
 So the minimum typical urban cross section needed for a bike lane to fit on a typical urban two-way street is (11+8+5) x 2 = 48 feet.